-Authors who have retroactively stated the sexuality of a character are not unheard of, such as the case with the supporting character, Albus Dumbledore, in the Harry Potter franchise.
+Authors who have retroactively stated the sexuality of a character are not unheard of, such as the case with the supporting character Albus Dumbledore in the Harry Potter franchise.
 In any situation I encountered such a retroactive statement by an author, I looked at every situation individually.
-In the case of Albus Dumbledore, I have not included Harry Potter as a book series with LGBTQIA+ representation based on a lack of textual evidence in the books to support J. K. Rowling's claim of Dumbledore's sexuality.
+In the case of Albus Dumbledore, I have not included Harry Potter as a book series with LGBTQIA+ representation as there is no more than negligible textual evidence in the books to support J. K. Rowling's claim of Dumbledore's sexuality.